+As the trustee of local, state, and federal funds allocated for use in public education, the Committee will use these funds wisely in pursuit of the district’s goals.

-The quantity and quality of learning programs are directly dependent on the effective, efficient management of allocated funds.
-It follows that achievement of the school district's purposes can best be achieved through excellent fiscal management.
+The quantity and quality of the district’s educational programs are dependent on the effective, efficient management of allocated funds.
+Achievement of the district's purposes can best be achieved through excellent fiscal management.

-As trustee of local, state, and federal funds allocated for use in public education, the Committee will fulfill its responsibility to see that these funds are used wisely for achievement of the purposes to which they are allocated.

-Because of resource limitations, there is sometimes a temptation to operate so that fiscal concerns overshadow the educational program.
-Recognizing this, it is essential that the school district take specific action to make sure education remains central and that fiscal matters are ancillary and contribute to the educational program. e
+It is imperative that the educational program be held of paramount importance.
+Decisions made due to resource limitations must center on the educational goals of the district.

-This concept will be incorporated into Committee operations and into all aspects of school district management and operation.
+This prioritization will be incorporated into all aspects of district management and Committee decision making.

-In the school district's fiscal management, it is the Committee´s intent:
+Regarding the district's fiscal management, it is the Committee´s intent:

-To engage in thorough advance planning, with staff and community involvement, in order to develop budgets and to guide expenditures so as to achieve the greatest educational returns and the greatest contributions to the educational program in relation to dollars expended.
+To allocate public funding, centering equity while achieving the greatest educational returns and the greatest contributions to the educational program in relation to dollars expended.

+To engage in thorough advance planning, with staff and community involvement, in order to develop budgets

-To establish levels of funding that will provide high quality education for the students.
+To advocate for levels of funding that will provide high quality education for all students.

-To use the best available techniques for budget development and management.
+To support the use of the best techniques for budget development and management.

-To provide timely and appropriate information to all staff with fiscal management responsibilities.
+To provide timely and appropriate information to the community.

-To establish maximum efficiency procedures for accounting, reporting, business, purchasing and delivery, payroll, payment of vendors and contractors, and all other areas of fiscal management.

-SOURCE: MASC
+SOURCE: MASC 2021

 File: DB - ANNUAL BUDGET

-The annual budget is the financial expression of the educational program of the school department, and it reflects the goals and objectives of the School Committee to meet the needs of all students.
+The annual budget is the financial expression of the goals of the School Committee in meeting the needs of all students.

-The budget then is more than just a financial instrument and requires on the part of the Committee, the staff, and the community, an orderly and cooperative effort to ensure sound fiscal practices for achieving the educational goals and objectives of the school district.
+The budget then requires an orderly and cooperative effort by the Committee, the staff, and the community to achieve the goals of the district.

-Public school budgeting is regulated and controlled by legislation, state regulations, and local School Committee requirements.
-The operating budget for the school district will be prepared and presented in line with state policy and will be developed and refined in accordance with these same requirements.e.n
+Public school budgeting is regulated and controlled by legislation, state regulations, and local School Committee policy.
+The operating budget for the school district will be prepared and managed in line with the above.

+In developing a budget, care shall be taken to make all presentations and documents associated with the budget clear and accessible to the members of the School Committee, to the municipal officials, and to the general public.

+The budget shall be in compliance with the foundation budget.
+It is acknowledged that the foundation budget reflects the minimum recommended spending for a District, and excludes transportation costs, debt service costs, and costs associated with the acquisition of fixed assets.
+The aforementioned items must, therefore, be budgeted in addition to the foundation budget, and funds to support those expenditures must be raised from the community, after the use of any offsetting revenues received from the state.

-The Superintendent will serve as budget officer but they may delegate portions of this responsibility to members of their staff, as they deem appropriate.
-The three general areas of responsibility for the Superintendent as budget officer will be budget preparation, budget presentation, and budget administration.
+The Superintendent will serve as budget officer but may delegate portions of this responsibility to members of their staff, as they deem appropriate.
+The three general areas of responsibility for the Superintendent as budget officer are budget preparation, budget presentation, and budget administration.

+A budget is a spending plan, which is developed well in advance of the fiscal year.
+Circumstances may occur which necessitate changing spending priorities and redirecting funds within the budget accordingly.
+Revisions to the budget may be made from time to time by the Committee, upon the recommendation of the Superintendent.

+Annual budgets for each school operated by the District shall be developed with input from the School Council and shall reflect the priorities established in the annual school improvement plan.

-SOURCE: MASC August 2016
+SOURCE: MASC 2021